You’re writing. It’s helping. It’s still not converting

 They hire you because they understand how your work changes things for them.

-Why your brilliance is hard to see (for you)
+Why your brilliance is so hard to put into words

 When you’re the fixer, your skills can disappear into the background